 The electrical conductivity of the vagina varies widely.
 The LEAD detection circuit in the product is there as a safety feature to ensure any rapid changes in connection cannot cause very uncomfortable, rapid changes in stimulation.

-nfortunately this means that some users, who fall outside of the general range, may experience unwanted LEADS alarms.
+Unfortunately this means that some users may experience unwanted LEADS alarms.

-If you experience unwanted LEADS alarm, please try:
+If you experience unwanted LEADS alarm, please try the following:

-i) Using a water–based lubricant which will improve conduction
+i) Use a water–based lubricant.
+This will improve conduction

-ii) Purchasing a larger probe: the Liberty Plus probe is 4mm wider than the standard Liberty probe
+ii) Purchase a larger probe: the Liberty Plus probe is 4mm wider than the standard Liberty probe

-iii) Crossing your legs and squeezing to increase pressure on the probe, which should improve the connection.
+iii) Cross your legs and squeeze to increase pressure on the probe, which should improve the connection.
 If this enables you to use the unit, you should find that in a few weeks of stimulation the contact improves.

 If none of the above solves your issue, then we are sorry to say that the unit will not work for you.

 If you have tried the tests above and DO have sensation when the probe is in your hand, then you may have reduced sensitivity due to previously damaged or desensitized pudendal nerves (this can happen in childbirth or some surgical procedures).